 - This tends to happen quite often in the Grimm Fairy Tales comic series.

 - The 2011 "Heart of the Monster" arc in The Incredible Hulks is built around this trope - Hulk and his team encounter a Wishing Well.
-Everyone involved is Genre Savvy enough to know what it will twist every wish it grants.
+Everyone involved knows what it will twist every wish it grants.
 What they don't know is the intentions of the Red She-Hulk, who used it to wish doom on her ex-husband.... if she meant it, his circumstances are going to improve, but if she liked him...
 As it turns out, she hated him at the time, meaning all of his dreams briefly came true.